Jillian Weinberger is senior producer for Only Human.

-At The Takeaway, Jillian coordinated and produced the show’s coverage of the Affordable Care Act case and the same-sex marriage cases at the Supreme Court, and co-produced a three-part series on voters in Lake County, Ohio during the 2012 presidential campaign season.
+Previously, she worked at The Takeaway as the program's line producer and produced stories on national and international affairs, law and justice, politics, and the arts.
+Jillian co-produced The Takeaway's award-winning series, "Under Her Skin: Living with Breast Cancer," and produced the show’s coverage of the Affordable Care Act case and the same-sex marriage cases at the Supreme Court, and co-produced a three-part series on voters in Lake County, Ohio during the 2012 presidential campaign season.

 Originally from Cleveland, Jillian holds a B.A. from Wesleyan University and lives in Brooklyn.

 This election certainly feels stressful.
 But we wanted to find out what this election is actually doing to us — biologically.
 So we teamed up with scientists to run our own experiment.